 🍶Storage

-This tangy meringue based pie is at its best when served the same day it is made.
+Margarita pie is at its best when served the same day it's made.

 If you have leftovers, loosely cover with plastic wrap and refrigerate for up to 3 days.